About ASDIC

 ASDIC Relationships

-ASDIC operates both tactically and strategically across the whole of the UK.
+ASDIC operates both tactically and strategically across the UK.
 It covers all Services, all ranks, both serving and former, and deals with any reasonable welfare and/or social need.
-These wide responsibilities reflect a special and valuable position shared with only a few other organisations in the veterans’ welfare sector, and with the Confederation of Service Charities (Cobseo), the Armed Forces Covenant Fund Trust (AFCT), Veterans Gateway, Forces in Mind Trust (FiMT) and the Veterans Advisory Pension Committees (VAPCs).
-Close relationships with these organisations are therefore vital for ASDIC in developing the UK wide picture of need from our experience of all issues at the coalface.
+These wide responsibilities reflect a special and valuable position shared with only a few other organisations in the veterans’ welfare sector, and with the Confederation of Service Charities (Cobseo), the Armed Forces Covenant Fund Trust (AFCT), Forces in Mind Trust (FiMT) and the Veterans Advisory Pension Committees (VAPCs).
+Close relationships with these organisations are therefore vital for ASDIC in developing the UK-wide picture of need from our experience of issues at the coalface.

-ASDIC also maintains informal liaison at both the national and local levels with a wide matrix of all organisations which can offer assistance to veterans in need.
-These include a large number of Armed Forces charities but also local authorities, NHS services, Citizens’ Advice Bureaux, and many others.
-Regional Coordinators are encouraged to build and maintain their own lists of, and liaisons with, local assistance bodies, and these close links can often facilitate the more rapid provision of relief.
+ASDIC also maintains informal relationships at national and local levels with a wide matrix of organisations offering assistance to veterans in need.
+These include many Armed Forces charities, local authorities, NHS services, Citizens’ Advice Bureaux, and other relevant organisations in the veteran support landscape.

 The UK also has a vibrant grouping of ex-Service Breakfast Clubs.
 These are not wholly dissimilar from Drop-Ins but tend to concentrate more on sociability and comradeship than making direct links with external welfare organisations.
 However, there is often some degree of overlap in operation, and ASDIC maintains a good liaison with their opposite numbers in the Breakfast Club community.